Clements High School

 Clements High School has been recognized by Texas Monthly magazine in its list of the top high schools in the state of Texas.
 In US News magazine's 2018 ranking of United States high schools, Clements was ranked 446th out of 27,000 high schools nationwide.
-In 2010 and 2011, Clements High School was rated Exemplary.
+In 2010 and 2011, Clements High School was rated "exemplary" by the Texas Education Agency.

 History

 Clements was occupied in 1983, making it FBISD's third comprehensive high school.

 The school was named after William P. Clements.

-In 2009, Lee Crews, former head principal of both First Colony Middle School and Quail Valley Middle School, was named head principal of Clements.
-In 2011, Kenneth Gregorski, formerly of Crockett Middle School, was named head principal.
-In 2013, David Yaffie, formerly of Baines Middle School, was named head principal.
-In 2022, Brian Shillingburg, formerly of James Bowie Middle School, was named head principal.
-He previously served as a Math Science Instructional Specialist at Spring Independent School District and assistant principal beginning in 2012 at Landrum Middle School in Spring Branch Independent School District.
+In 2023, as part of a $1.26 billion bond package by Fort Bend ISD, a proposition was made calling for the construction of a new $222 million rebuild of Clements on the current site's athletic facilities.
+The move was made due to long-standing foundation issues; large parts of the school are sinking or being raised up, with cracks becoming so wide that they could be used to pass books between classrooms.
+The district argued that the budgetary and time-related costs for retaining the current building would far exceeded the costs for simply constructing another building.
+The proposal has passed, and the rebuild is currently underway.

 Academics

 In 2014, Clements was ranked number 10 on the Best Math and Science High Schools in the Houston-Area list, and was listed as number 3 on the Best High Schools in the Houston-Area list.
-The average 2019 SAT scores were Math 690 and Verbal 660.
+In 2024, Clements was ranked number 18 on the Best High Schools in the Houston-Area list, The average 2019 SAT scores were Math 690 and Verbal 660.
 The average 2019 ACT score was a 30.
 The average passing rate on AP exams was 92% in 2019.
 Clements is often recognized as one of the best high schools in the state of Texas, and has been ranked "Exemplary" by the Texas Education Agency for over 15 years.